 The Peoples Bank Story

 It was the summer of 1920 when the residents of Lynden, Washington decided they needed a change.
 At the time, there was only one bank in town.
 To create healthy competition and expand financing options for the local community, a town meeting was held at the Odd Fellow Hall (now known as Eagles Hall) to begin the process of establishing a new bank.
 On January 7, 1921, the new Peoples State Bank opened for business.

-In 1938, Irwin LeCocq Sr. purchased a controlling interest in the Bank, joined as President and established the Bank’s core values of honesty, integrity, respect, and fiscal conservatism.
+In 1938, Irwin LeCocq Sr. purchased a controlling interest in the Bank, joined as President and established the Bank’s core values of integrity, respect, and commitment.
 Irwin LeCocq Jr. joined the bank in 1952, assumed the role of president in 1969, and oversaw $13 million in assets and three branches.
 His son, Charles LeCocq, was elected President and CEO in 1987, carrying on the family tradition and supporting the core values set by his grandfather.
 He served in that capacity through early 2013 when he became Chairman of the Board and continues as CEO.
-Charles has grown the Bank to 25 branches and more than $1.6 Billion in assets.
+Charles has grown the Bank to 23 branches and more than $2 billion in assets.
 Charles represents the third generation of LeCocq leadership at the Bank and is a fifth-generation banker.
 Read more...

 Businesses in Whatcom County choose Peoples Bank for many reasons.
 We have financing solutions for big businesses, small business and everything in between, cutting-edge technology to take the work out of banking, and local banking and lending experts who put their knowledge to work for you.

 It’s about trust, reliability, commitment and loyalty.
 Our customers choose Peoples Bank for many reasons; these are just a few.